Editing the Boot.ini File

-[This topic describes the boot options supported in Windows XP and Windows Server 2003.
-If you are changing boot options for Windows 8, Windows Server 2012, Windows 7, Windows Server 2008, or Windows Vista, see Boot Options in Windows Vista and Later.]
+This topic describes the boot options supported in Windows XP and Windows Server 2003.
+If you are changing boot options for modern versions of Windows, see Boot Options in Windows Vista and Later.

 You can use Bootcfg to add, delete, and change all boot entry parameters and boot options; however, you cannot use it to set an indefinite boot time-out value.
 You can also use Bootcfg commands in a script or batch file to set boot options or to reset them after you replace or upgrade an operating system.

-Unlike manual editing, Bootcfg edits boot options without changing the protective attributes on the Boot.ini file.
+Unlike manual editing, Bootcfg edits boot options without changing the protective attributes on Boot.ini.
 It also helps you avoid typing errors that might prevent the operating system from starting.

 You must be a member of the Administrators group on the computer to use Bootcfg.
 For detailed instructions about using Bootcfg, see Help and Support Center.

 Editing in Notepad